 You have the right to request a copy of the personal information about you that we hold.

-Further information on how to make a "data protection subject access request".
+Further information on how to make a "data protection subject access request"

 You have the right to ask us to correct the personal data we hold about you.
 We want to make sure that your personal information is accurate, complete and up to date and you may ask us to correct any personal information about you that you believe does not meet these standards.

-You have the right at any time to require us to stop using your personal information for direct marketing purposes.
-In addition, where we use your personal information to perform tasks carried out in the public interest then, if you ask us to, we will stop using that personal information unless there are overriding legitimate grounds to continue.
+Where we use your personal information to perform tasks carried out in the public interest then, if you ask us to, we will stop using that personal information unless there are overriding legitimate grounds to continue.

 You have the right to ask us to delete personal information about you where: